 The Form W-4 deadline for exemptions is February 15.
 If the employee does not give you a new Form W-4 by the deadline, the exemption expires.

-After the exemption expires, you should then use the employee’s last valid Form W-4 that had withholding allowances.
-You will withhold federal income taxes based on the number of withholding allowances claimed on the old Form W-4.
+After the exemption expires, you should then use the employee’s last valid Form W-4.
+You will withhold federal income taxes based on the old Form W-4.

-If you do not have a previous Form W-4 with allowances for an employee, you can withhold federal income taxes from the employee’s wages as if they claimed zero allowances.
+If you do not have a previous Form W-4 without exemptions for an employee, you can withhold federal income taxes from the employee’s wages at the maximum amount.

 What are your responsibilities as an employer?